mesbrj/book-looker-realm/README.md

 - Java Lib with the implementation of the Kerberos protocol and a complete KDC(AS/TGS) server.
 - Only Kerberos, not other protocol or service.
 - KDC with: in-memory, Mavibot(MVCC BTree) or JSON backends to store data (principals and keys).
-- Preauth mechanism using JWT or OTP mechanism to request TGT and Service-Tickets.
+- Preauth mechanism using JWT or PKI mechanism to request TGT and Service-Tickets.

-- SASL support and more.
+**PKI (Public Key Infrastructure) Solution (not defined yet)**
+- Needs supports to PKINIT EKUs keyPurposeKdc 1.3.6.1.5.2.3.5, keyPurposeClientAuth 1.3.6.1.5.2.3.4 and [some unusual fields for client certs and KDC cert](https://web.mit.edu/Kerberos/krb5-1.12/doc/admin/pkinit.html).
+Will be used to user authenticate with X.509 certificates (no need of keytabs or passwords inputs)
+- Needs support to EKU Client Authentication 1.3.6.1.5.5.7.3.2.
+Clients will be able to create signed JTWs that can be validated in Ory Hydra (via OAuth2: **Client Credentials Flow**)

 **kerby-instruments**: https://github.com/mesb/kerby-instruments
 - Java spring boot REST API for Apache Kerby.
 - Remote Kerberos administration, management, instrumentation, metrics and telemetry.
-- Fundamental key operations in kerberos authentication delegation.
-[Apache Kerby](https://directory.apache.org/kerby/) doesn't have features of [Kerberos Constrained Delegation, like Active Directory has](https://learn.microsoft.com/en-us/windows-server/security/kerberos/kerberos-constrained-delegation-overview).
-We need use the alternative mechanisms of kerby and his API to do the delegation properly.
+- user principals vault: user principals key-pairs (gnupg) / keyPurposeClientAuth + Client Authentication (user principals) x.509 certs (and private keys)
+- Java kerby realm constrained delegation with policy business (only for Java service principals), based in users JWTs

 **Ory ecosystem:**
 >
 **Ory Hydra**: Golang OAuth2 and OpenID Connect provider for token-based authentication.
-- Alternative ways to get Kerberos tickets (via JWT or OTP).
 - OAuth2/OpenID Flows (MinIO and Spring for Apache Kafka REST Web Service).
 >
 **Ory Kratos**: Golang Identity and User Management system with self-service flows.